math-a3k/django-ai/docs/apps/examples.rst

 You can opt for no automation at all and "manually" recalculate all the model through the admin when deemed necessary.
 This may be suitable for the beginning, but with the adequate tuning, you can build and incorporate an autonomous system that constantly learns from the data into your application.

+For the cases where there is not possible or feasible to install an app like ``Celery``, with the mentioned caveats you can implement the functionality using the internal counters.

 Other Considerations
 --------------------